 The butter will not only add fat and flavor, it actually draws heat to the surface of the meat and helps slow down any further cooking so they don’t end up over done in the center!

-For many purists, the best way to serve a nice steak is on a plate.
-Seasoned with only salt and pepper.
+For many purists, the best way to serve a nice steak is on a plate, seasoned with only salt and pepper.

-If you want to do something different though, there are many ways to amp up the presentation, either by topping with an herbed butter, a homemade steak sauce, a creamy bearnaise, or even some shrimp or crab meat to do a surf and turf!
+If you want to do something different though, there are many ways to amp up the presentation, either by topping with an herbed butter, a homemade steak sauce, a creamy Bearnaise, or even some shrimp or crab meat to do a surf and turf!

 Our Smoked Asparagus and Smoked Sweet Potatoes each great great on the side depending on the season.
+Smoked Baked Potatoes and Smoked Twice Baked Potatoes are great with steak as well.

 For drinks we recommend a full bodied red wine like a Cabernet or Burgundy.